keboola/developers-docs/extend/docker/quick-start.md

 ## Step 3 -- Wrap the Application in a Docker Image
-You need to create a Docker Image containing and run your application.
+You need to create a Docker Image containing and running your application.

 ### Step 3.1 -- Wrap the Application in an Image
-To create your own image, create a file named [`Dockerfile`](https://github.com/keboola/docs-docker-example-basic/blob/master/Dockerfile) in the root of the repository.
+Create a file named [`Dockerfile`](https://github.com/keboola/docs-docker-example-basic/blob/master/Dockerfile) in the root of the repository:

     FROM quay.io/keboola/docker-base-php56:0.0.2
     COPY . /home/